cucumber/docs/content/configuration.md

 {{% block "java" %}}
 ### CLI Runner
-The Command-Line Interface Runner (CLI Runner) is an executable Java class that can be run from the command-line, or from any build tool (such as Maven, Gradle or Ant), or your IDE.
+The Command-Line Interface Runner (CLI Runner) is an executable Java class that can be run from the command-line, or from any build tool (such as Maven, Gradle or Ant), or an IDE.

 ```
 java cucumber.api.cli.Main